Model of hierarchical complexity: Overview

 It is cross-culturally and cross-species valid.
 The reason it applies cross-culturally is that the scoring is based on the mathematical complexity of the hierarchical organization of information.
 Scoring does not depend upon the content of the information (e.g., what is done, said, written, or analyzed) but upon how the information is organized.

 The MHC is a non-mentalistic model of developmental stages.
 It specifies 16 orders of hierarchical complexity and their corresponding stages.
 It is different from previous proposals about developmental stage applied to humans; instead of attributing behavioral changes across a person's age to the development of mental structures or schema, this model posits that task sequences of task behaviors form hierarchies that become increasingly complex.
-Because less complex tasks must be completed and practiced before more complex tasks can be acquired, this accounts for the developmental changes seen, for example, in individual persons' performance of complex tasks.
-(For example, a person cannot perform arithmetic until the numeral representations of numbers are learned.
-A person cannot operationally multiply the sums of numbers until addition is learned.
+Because less complex tasks must be completed and practiced before more complex tasks can be acquired, this accounts for the developmental changes seen in an individual persons' performance of complex tasks.
+For example, a person cannot perform arithmetic until the numeral representations of numbers are learned, or a person cannot operationally multiply the sums of numbers until addition is learned.
 However, as much as natural intelligence helps human to understand some numbers, it does not play a complete role in multiplying large numbers without learning additions.

 The creators of the MHC claim that previous theories of stage have confounded the stimulus and response in assessing stage by simply scoring responses and ignoring the task or stimulus.
 The MHC separates the task or stimulus from the performance.
 The participant's performance on a task of a given complexity represents the stage of developmental complexity.

 Previous stage theories were unsatisfying to Commons and Richards because the theories did not show the existence of the stages more than describing sequential changes in human behavior.
 This led them to create a list of two concepts they felt a successful developmental theory should address.
 The two ideas they wanted to study were (1) the hierarchical complexity of the task to be solved and (2) the psychology, sociology, and anthropology of the task performance (and the development of the performance).